No matter how perfect your human-feline relationship is, at some point, you may find yourself asking, “Why won’t my cat sleep with me anymore?”

 Sleeping with a cat on your feet can be comforting.

-But if you move a lot of other environmental factors make your cat uncomfortable, she’s likely to go elsewhere to sleep.
+But if you move a lot of other environmental factors that make your cat uncomfortable, she’s likely to go elsewhere to sleep.

 Review the points in this article to see if you can figure out what would make your cat more comfortable and then find a way to make it happen!